Sjord/Sjord.github.io/_posts/2017-02-02-vbulletin-random-number-function.md

 date: 2017-03-29
 ---

-VBulletin is a web application where users can log in and post messages on message boards, written in PHP.
+VBulletin is a message board web application written in PHP.
 Before PHP 7 came with [`random_int`](http://php.net/manual/en/function.random-int.php) and [`random_bytes`](http://php.net/manual/en/function.random-bytes.php) it was pretty hard to create a secure random number, and vBulletin uses a pretty bad way to solve that problem.
 In this post we look at the code and how it can fail to create a random number that is hard to guess.

 ## vBulletin's vbrand function